flyingmachine/brave-clojure-web/content/10-writing-macros.md

 ```

 In this case, we would actually sleep for 2 seconds because
 `(Thread/sleep 1000)` actually gets evaluated twice.
+"Big deal!" your
+inner example critic says.
+Well, if our code did something like
+transfer money between bank accounts, this would be a very big deal.
-Here's how we
-could avoid this problem:
+Here's how we could avoid this problem:

 ```clojure
 (defmacro report